TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 8/Psalms 8.8.md

 ---

-The birds of the heavens, and the fish of the sea, Whatsoever passeth through the paths of the seas.
+The birds of the sky, the fish of the sea, and whatever passes through the paths of the seas.